driieenn/DSAFinalGroupProject/README.md

 - networkx
 - pytest

-(pandas and networkx are used for the network visualization in the original exploratory notebook, `LT6_DSA-2.ipynb`; they are included here so that notebook still runs if you open it.)
+(pandas and networkx are used for the network visualization and benchmarking in notebooks/visual_demo.ipynb and notebooks/networkx_heatmap_benchmark.ipynb; they are included here so those notebooks still run if you open them.)

 ---